Log Parsing using LLMs with Self-Generated In-Context Learning and Self-Correction: background and motivation

 \subsubsection{Poor adaptability to evolving logs}

 Existing LLM-based parsers \cite{xu2024divlog, jiang2023lilac} rely heavily on historical log data to sample candidates as demonstrations.
-However, in practice, software updates frequently result in evolving logs, making sufficient historical log data unavailable.
+However, in practice, frequent software updates result in evolving logs, making sufficient historical log data unavailable.
 In extreme cases, such as when a brand-new service goes online, no historical log data exists.
 Our experiments also indicate that these parsers perform well with sufficient historical log data but struggle to maintain accuracy when such data is limited.
 For example, the template accuracy of LILAC decreases significantly by 31.2\% when in the absence of historical log data.
 Consequently, enabling LLM-based log parsers to adapt to evolving logs without relying on extensive historical data is a substantial challenge.

-In summary, while LLM-based log parsers present significant potential, several challenges must be addressed to enhance their accuracy and adaptability, which is essential to fully harness the potential of LLMs in log parsing and develop solutions that are both practical and effective in real-world applications.
+In summary, while LLM-based log parsers show significant potential, several challenges must be addressed to enhance their accuracy and adaptability, which is essential to fully harness the potential of LLMs in log parsing and develop practical and effective solutions for real-world applications.